JosteinSandKjellsen/hero-app/README.md

   - Color scores
   - Timestamps

+### Data Retention Policy

+The application implements a 30-day data retention policy:

+- All generated hero data in Prisma database is automatically deleted after 30 days
+- Associated hero images in Leonardo.ai are also removed after 30 days
+- This cleanup process runs daily using Netlify Edge Functions
+- Users are notified about this retention period in their confirmation email

 ### Development Database Setup

 1. The project uses Prisma's Data Platform for the database.
 Get your database URL from [Prisma Data Platform](https://cloud.prisma.io).